jfhbrook/public/icons/README.md

 ## License

 Not that anyone would want to use these, but if you do, the license is cc-by-sa-4.0.
 For more details, look at the `LICENSE` file.

+A word of warning: The vast majority of these were created entirely by my own hand.
+But a few of them may have used resources from elsewhere - I was not careful about this stuff at age 16.
+For those files, my humble license obviously doesn't apply.
+If it looks like it wasn't hand-crafted, it might not be.